tarndt/usbd/README.md

 └── util
     └── Utilities for implementors of user-space block devices to reuse
 ```
-Note the [objstore](https://github.com/tarndt/usbd/tree/master/pkg/devices/objstore) and [dedupdisk](https://github.com/tarndt/usbd/tree/master/pkg/devices/dedupdisk) implementations are non-trivial implementation compared to the others and use the [stow ObjectStorage abstraction library](https://github.com/graymeta/stow) and [Pebble](https://github.com/cockroachdb/pebble) DB respectively.
+*Note the [objstore](https://github.com/tarndt/usbd/tree/master/pkg/devices/objstore) and [dedupdisk](https://github.com/tarndt/usbd/tree/master/pkg/devices/dedupdisk) implementations are non-trivial implementation compared to the others and use the [stow ObjectStorage abstraction library](https://github.com/graymeta/stow) and [Pebble](https://github.com/cockroachdb/pebble) DB respectively.*

 ## Current state

+As of writing, this package is actively maintained.
+Issue reports are welcome.
+Pull requests are welcome but will require consent to a contributor agreement.
 This project is currently beta quality.
 There are no known defects or risks to usage, but it has not yet been widely used.
 Experience reports are helpful and encouraged!

 ### Basic Reference Devices (ramdisk and filedisk)

 There are [ramdisk](https://github.com/tarndt/usbd/tree/master/pkg/devices/ramdisk) and [filedisk](https://github.com/tarndt/usbd/tree/master/pkg/devices/filedisk) device implementations that are excellent for understanding how to implement a simple [USBD device]((https://github.com/tarndt/usbd/blob/master/pkg/usbdlib/dev.go)).
 Starting [usbdsrvd](https://github.com/tarndt/usbd/tree/master/cmd/usbdsrvd) with defaults (no arguments) will result in a 1 GB [ramdisk](https://github.com/tarndt/usbd/tree/master/pkg/devices/ramdisk) backed device being exposed as the next available NBD device, typically `/dev/nbd0`.
+Unlike these straight forward examples, there are also some [advanced device implemenations](https://github.com/tarndt/usbd#advanced-devices) which may be of more practical value.

 ### Building